The Singing Teacher answers your FAQ ...

 Do singers like their own voice?
 Singer often don't like the sound of their own voice.
 This feeling of dissatisfaction with their own singing and/or speaking voice is referred to as “voice shame,” and it can be challenging for a singer's self esteem.

 How to Sing Better?
 Sing with healthy, natural upright posture.
-Understand the complete workings of the diaphragm by learning breath control properly Learn the 'letter names' of the notes so that someday when you are singing with a band you can earn the respect of your fellow musicians.
+Understand the complete workings of the diaphragm by learning "breath control" properly.
+Learn the 'letter names' of the notes so that someday when you are singing with a band you can earn the respect of your fellow musicians.
 Solfege doesn't quite cut it in the modern world.
 Musicians never use it and you can't write your band charts with it either.
 It's just not practical or used nowadays except in choirs.
-Warm up your voice with a short but effective exercise so you don't tire yourself out singing hours of vocal warm ups before a big performance.
+Warm up your voice with a short but effective exercise.
+Warming up for too long can tire your voice out before a big performance.
 Save your energy for the performance.
-Use "speechlike" natural singing and belting by having learned how to "let go" of 'pushing' the voice which can sound good in the short run but cause vocal strain and pain in the long run.
-Take singing lessons from a qualified singing teacher because singers cannot accurately hear and judge their own voices.
+Use "speechlike" natural singing and belting by having learned how to "let go" of the voice instead of 'pushing' the voice.
+Pushing the voice can hurt and cause damage in the long run.
+Although pushing or forcing out the voice can sound good, it can cause vocal strain and vocal damage in the long run.
+Take singing lessons from a qualified singing teacher because singers cannot accurately hear and diagnose their own voices.

 What is the secret of a good voice?
 A good vocal tone doesn't happen by just singing loud.
 A good vocal tone happens when the entire body supports the vocal tone and the singer understands how to use the diaphragm to support all tones.
-It's important to know where you "sweet spot" is where the tone effortlessly releases.
-Pushing can create future hoarseness.
+It's important to know where your "sweet spot" is where the tone effortlessly releases.
+'Pushing' out the voice can create future hoarseness.
 Releasing too much air can create a weak, thin “breathy” tone.
 And releasing too little air can create an unattractive “nasal” tone.

 At what age do singers peak?
-Generally, the voice is at its prime once the singer has experienced more real life "ups and downs".
-This gives the voice extra personality, presence, warmth and genuine believability.
-A singer is generally at their prime from ages 35 - 55 years of age.
+Generally, the voice is at its prime once the singer has experienced more of life's little "ups and downs".
+This gives the voice extra personality, presence, warmth and sincerity.
+A singer is generally at their prime ages 35 - 55 years.

 How can I learn singing without spending too much money?
-You can save a lot of money and time in the long run when you study with someone who really know what they are doing right from the beginning.
-Then, you don't need to relearn everything later on and clean up bad vocal habits.
-With regular vocal lessons, an experienced teacher can get to the root of the problem, instead of wasting your money on technique that doesn't work.
+You can save a lot of money and time in the long run when you study with someone who really knows what they are doing right from the start.
+Then, you don't need to waste time relearning everything properly later on.
+With regular vocal lessons, an experienced teacher can diagnose the issue quickly, instead of wasting your money on techniques that my or may not work.
 And when you learn technique properly from the beginning, you have these healthy vocal habits for life!

-How does the "Mind/Body Connection" help me with my singing?
+How does the "mind/body connection" help me with my singing?
 It amazes me how often that people are unaware of how important the mind/body connection is when singing!
-They can be so wrapped up in singing technique, singing technique that they miss the connection and magic of this balance.
+They can be so wrapped up in physical singing technique, that they miss the connection and magic of this balance.
 Often people will have a critical, negative voice inside their head, that can stop them in their tracks, tense their vocal muscles, induce fear, and frighten them before singing that 'big note'.
-It takes an experienced vocal instructor to go deeper using specialized exercises.
-Each singer has a different combination of tensions that hold them back from vocal freedom.
-When that mental/emotional clearing has been successfully achieved, the physiological aspects of singing, such as breath control, power belting, emotional variation, diction, vocal intention, etc. can all work at their optimum and make singing ultimately more fun!
+It's difficult to sing at your best if you feel "you're not good enough" or think you "might make a fool of yourself", etc. It takes an experienced vocal instructor to go deeper using special exercises that target these fears.
+Each singer has a unique combination of tensions that can hold them back from vocal freedom.
+When that is cleared, vocal freedom results!
+And this ultimately makes singing more fun as a result!

 How do you know if you're singing using your diaphragm?
-The basic test is to put your hands on your stomach and to see "what your diaphragm muscles are doing" - because if your diaphragm muscles are working your breathing is automatic.
-When you breathe in, your stomache moves outward and when you sing, your stomache moves inward and up (this, in turn, pushes up against the lungs causing tem to fill up with air).
-It's best to work this out with a qualified Singing Teacher for the best results.
-But this is the most basic functioning.
+The basic test is to put your hands on your stomach and to see "what your diaphragm muscles are doing".
+If your diaphragm muscles are working your breathing will be automatic.
+When you breathe in, your stomache moves outward and when you sing, your stomache moves inward and up (this, in turn, pushes up against the lungs causing them to fill up with air).
+It's best to work this out in detail with a qualified singing teacher for best results.
+But this is the simplest short explanation.